ortelius/emporous-go/docs/design/schema.md

 ### Attribute Type Declarations

-Attribute type declarations MUST reside within a node of the Schema Collection as a JSON Schema document.
+Attribute type declarations MUST reside within a manifest of the Schema Collection a JSON Schema document.
 Attribute type declarations MUST follow the following syntax and guidelines:

 **Values** - Attribute type declarations are expression via manifest annotation.
-The values for limited to the following and are expressions with JSON syntax:
+The key,value pairs are stored as an annotation value in a JSON dictionary.

 1. Number (expressed at float)
 2. Integer